dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. **ReadMe-Directions** Worksheet also has these directions and describes all worksheets in the Workbook.

 ## Publications
-1. Rosenberg, D. E. (2022). "[Lessons from 26 Colorado River managers and experts experimenting with flex accounts in a combined Lake Powell-Lake Mead system](https://github.com/dzeke/ColoradoRiverCoding/raw/main/BlogDrafts/3-LessonsFromSynchronouslyModelCombinedLakePowellLakeMeadSystemWith26ColoradoRiverManagersExperts.docx)."
+1. Rosenberg, D. E. (2022). "[Lessons from using Google Sheets and Zoom to provoke discussion about more flexible and sustainable Colorado River operations](https://github.com/dzeke/ColoradoRiverCoding/raw/main/BlogDrafts/3-LessonsFromUseGoogleSheetsZoomToDiscussMoreFlexibleSustainableColoradoRiverOperations.docx)."
 (Manuscript)
-1. Rosenberg, D. E. (2021). "[Adapt Lake Mead releases to inflow to give managers more flexibility to slow reservoir draw down](https://digitalcommons.usu.edu/water_pubs/170/)."
-Utah State University, Logan, Utah.
+1. Rosenberg, D. E. (In press). "[Adapt Lake Mead releases to inflow to give managers more flexibility to slow reservoir draw down](https://digitalcommons.usu.edu/water_pubs/170/)."
+Journal of Water Resources Planning and Management.
-1. Rosenberg, D. E. (2021). "[Invest in Farm Water Conservation to Curtail Buy and Dry](https://digitalcommons.usu.edu/water_pubs/169/)."
-Utah State University, Logan, Utah.
+1. Rosenberg, D. E. (In press). "[Invest in Farm Water Conservation to Curtail Buy and Dry](https://digitalcommons.usu.edu/water_pubs/169/)."
+Journal of Water Resources Planning and Management.
 1. Wang, J., and Rosenberg, D. E. (2021). "[Living within our Means: Adapting Colorado River Basin depletions to available water]( https://digitalcommons.usu.edu/water_pubs/171/)."
 Submitted to Journal of Water Resources Planning and Management.
 1. Wang, J., Rosenberg, D. E., Schmidt, J. C., and Wheeler, K. G. (2020). "[Managing the Colorado River for an Uncertain Future](http://qcnr.usu.edu/coloradoriver/files/CCRS_White_Paper_3.pdf)."
 Center for Colorado River Studies, Utah State University, Logan, Utah.

-## Requested Citation
+## Requested Citation (permanent link)
 David E. Rosenberg (2022).
 "Colorado River Basin Accounts: Provoke discussion about more flexible and sustainable operations."
-Utah State University, Logan, UT. https://github.com/dzeke/ColoradoRiverCoding/tree/main/ModelMusings.
+Hydroshare.org. https://doi.org/10.4211/hs.57ad7df425b84da2874e9c19e7b34aad.
 ## Donate to Support this Work
 Make a tax deductible gift -- for as little as $5 -- to Utah State University (USU) to support new Colorado River work: